herbal tea

 3. Apple Cider Vinegar

-• Drink it: A capful in water in the morning, daily will help keep you regular.
+• Drink it: Mix a capful in water each morning to help keep your digestive system regular.

 4. Green Tea